Romeh/springboot-postgres-embedded-dao-testing/README.md

-# springboot-postgres-embedded-dao-testing
+# springboot-PostgreSQL-embedded-dao-testing
 ### About

-This is a sample application to show how to do DAO unit testing using embedded postgres DB to replicate the same conditions of your production application if you have use postgres DB.
+This is a sample application to show how to do DAO unit testing using embedded PostgreSQL DB to replicate the same conditions of your production application if you have use PostgreSQL DB.

 -------------------
 ![alt text](imgs/overview.png)